Catalyst One Day:

 Comfort is the enemy of progress.

-We like comfort because it feels good, not because it's health.
+We like comfort because it feels good, not because it's

 Growth and comfort never co-exist.